isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2023-03-08-post-BiblioAsia Apr–Jun 2023.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-4/jan-mar-2023/subaraj-rajathurai-nature/">Order and Cleanliness: Singapore’s Public Bathhouses of the 1880s</a><br>Three public bathhouses at Ellenborough Market, Canton Street and Clyde Terrace were built by the Municipality in the late 19th century. *Jesse O’Neill*. [(PDF)](/files/pdf/Vol%2018/Issue%204/BiblioAsia_18_4_FA_Subaraj.pdf)

-<a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-4/jan-mar-2023/postwar-chinese-bookstores/">“Book City” in Two Streets: The Chinese Bookstore Scene in Postwar Singapore</a><br>Chinese bookstores in Singapore underwent transformational change in the postwar period. *Lee Ching Seng*. [(PDF)](/files/pdf/Vol%2018/Issue%204/BiblioAsia_18_4_FA_BookCity.pdf)
+<a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-4/jan-mar-2023/postwar-chinese-bookstores/">“Portugal’s Linguistic Legacy in Southeast Asia </a><br>While Portugal may not have had a large presence in this region, remnants of the Portuguese language continue to linger on, in some places more than others. *João Oliveira*. [(PDF)](/files/pdf/Vol%2018/Issue%204/BiblioAsia_18_4_FA_BookCity.pdf)

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-4/jan-mar-2023/taoist-folk-goddesses-singapore/">Maiden Lim of Redhill and Her Sisters: Taoist Folk Goddesses of Singapore</a><br>The local Taoist pantheon includes goddesses only found in Singapore such as Lin Guniang, Lei Niangniang and Huang Guniang. *Ng Yi-Sheng*. [(PDF)](/files/pdf/Vol%2018/Issue%204/BiblioAsia_18_4_FA_MaidenLim.pdf)